twl8n/esp32-streaming-cam-ota/README.md

 https://github.com/twl8n/garden-rov-arduino

-Another potential use is a rear view or backup camera.
+Another potential use is a rear view or backup camera for car or truck.

 ### TODO